rebeccarj-im/nasa-explorer-website/README.md

-# Cosmic Explorer - NASA API Card Browser
+# NASA Oracle Explorer - NASA API Card Browser

 A web application that explores NASA's open APIs through an interactive card interface, designed to encourage exploration of NASA's vast astronomical databases with a cosmic energy healing theme.